GeoscienceAustralia/DEA-CalVal-Phase1/multitimeline_instructions.md

     > mv IDCJAC0009_024564_1800_Data.csv ../CSV/

 Note, you may need to first create the CSV directory ("mkdir ../CSV").

+Now the workflow should be ready to run through the first time.
+So at the top of the Jupyter notebook page, click on "Kernel" and then click on "Restart & Run All", then "Restart and Run All Cells".<P>

+### After the first run.

+Once the notebook has run all the way through, you will now be able to see satellite maps for each individual overpass and assess them for cloud contamination.
+There are automatic cloud mistigation strategies available for both Landsat and Sentinel products, but at the time of writing they are not fool-proof and it is much more reliable to manually edit out contamination by clouds/shadow/fog etc.<P>

+To edit out contaminated data, look through the satellite images shown in Cells [34], [35] and [36] (for Landsat 8, Sentinel 2a and 2b, respectively) and note down the dates of contaminated images.
+Then transfer these dates to the three lists in Cell [1] (ls8_bad_days, s2a_bad_days and s2b_bad_days).
+The format of these lists should look something like:

+ls8_bad_days = ['2013-04-13', '2013-04-29', '2013-05-06']

+When you have updated all three lists, you can then re-run the entire notebook and hopefully you will find only be using clear data.
+Note that all the data (including contaminated days) will still be shown in Cells [34-36].
+However, Cell [39] will show the summary spectra for only good satellite data.
+If you see suspiciously different spectra here, it might mean you have not flagged out all the bad data.
+Also Cell [40] (MultiTimeLine plots) will help any contaminated data to stand out.

 <BR><BR><BR>* Easy, but laborious.